mohdaadilf/KannurVaccineTracker/readme.md

 # Intro
 Initially made into a bot (yet to be deployed) to find Vaccine Centres in Kannur, Kerala for people under the Age 45 (and above 18).
 * Made using the cowin-api [Click here  for Api Setu Site](https://apisetu.gov.in/public/marketplace/api/cowin)
-* Updates might not be real time as documentation mentions "data can be cached and may be upto 30 minutes old".
+* Updates might not be real time as documentation mentions "data can be cached and may be up to 30 minutes old".
 * Sends message using telegram. **Must have your own Telegram token and data to send message to telegram**.
-Refer to [Configuring Telegram Bot](#configuring-telegram-bot) or just remove lines 5 to 11 as well as 81 to 90 (shown below):
+Refer to [Configuring Telegram Bot](#configuring-telegram-bot) or just remove lines 5 to 11 as well as 88 to 97 (shown below):
+[Not updated]
 ```python
 #  IMP
 #  get your token from botfather on Telegram and figure out the chat_id (Can be by sending a message in the created